-The numeracy and literacy tests for NHS healthcare assistants are administered either online or at home.
+The numeracy and literacy tests for NHS healthcare assistants are administered online.
 You are told in advance how you will sit the test.
-Both tests are 30 minutes long, which creates time pressure to answer all the questions in the time available.
-Questions in the test relate to the medical field, such as how much medicine to give a patient, different forms of time (12 and 24 hour clocks) and how to spell specific words.
+Both tests are 30 minutes long, which creates pressure to answer all the questions in the time available.
+You will face questions relating to the medical field, regarding different time-formats (12 and 24 hour clocks), how to spell specific words, and on other topics.

 During the numeracy / maths test, your mental arithmetic skills are being assessed, meaning you cannot use a calculator.
-The questions require you to be able to answer questions with the basic maths functions: addition, subtraction, and multiplication.
+The questions require you to be able to answer questions while utilizing basic maths functions: addition, subtraction, and multiplication.
 Polish your quick maths skills with our numerical series practice pack.

 The literacy / English test is an examination of your English language skills.
-The questions focus on spelling, punctuation and reading in addition to basic comprehension.
+The questions focus on spelling, punctuation, and reading, as well as basic comprehension.
 Our English language practice pack can help you review these basic skills and offers insight to the finer points of understanding English grammar.

 The second part of NHS healthcare assistant recruitment is the interview.
 During the interview, the assessors are looking to get to know you and how well you could fit the role.
 They want to see how familiar you are with the role and what the job entails.

 The role of a healthcare assistant with the NHS is a rewarding career for those who are up to the challenge.
 If you think you’ve got what it takes, improve your chances of getting hired by preparing for the tests and interview with JobTestPrep.
-Good Luck!